svartalf/unbound-telemetry/README.md

 Following platforms are tested in the CI environment and expected to work:

  * Windows
- * FreeBSD
- * NetBSD
  * macOS

-OpenBSD is not tested right now, but it might work also.
+It is expected that FreeBSD, NetBSD and OpenBSD will work too, but there are no any manual or automatic checks for them exist.

 Note that communication via UDS socket or shared memory is not supported for Windows.